Azure/azure-cnab-quickstarts/docs/consuming.md

 ### 3. Run the install command

+This command uses Porter with the CNAB Azure Driver.
+By default, the driver will use your Azure account for authentication, although this can be overridden to use a different Azure account.

+The account must, at a minimum, have permission to create resource groups and create Azure Container Instance (ACI) resources, plus permission for creating any resources defined in the specific bundle you are installing.

+More information about the requirements and configuration for the CNAB Azure Driver can be found over on the [GitHub repo](https://github.com/deislabs/cnab-azure-driver).
 ```
 porter install --tag cnabquickstarts.azurecr.io/porter/<quickstart-name>:<quickstart-version> --cred <path-to-creds-file> -d azure --param <param1>=<param1value> --param <param2>=<param2value> ...
 ```